 It’s clear that certain customers generate more profits than others, just as some products offer greater economic returns than others, as I’ve noted before.
 For this reason, efforts to improve customer profitability are not a new trend.
 Good managers have always looked for ways to achieve the highest sustainable margins.
 However, at some point, almost all businesses realize that increasing sustainable profitability can’t be achieved simply through increasing revenue or cutting costs.
 Those straightforward approaches are fine for tactical, one-off decisions, but they’re too simplistic for designing and implementing business strategies.

-Topics: Operational Performance Management (OPM), Analytics, Business Analytics, Business Intelligence (BI), Business Performance Management (BPM), CRM, Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), pricing, Sales Performance Management (SPM), Financial Performance Management, profit, Profitability
+Topics: Analytics, Business Analytics, Business Performance Management (BPM), CRM, Customer Performance Management (CPM), Financial Performance Management, Financial Performance Management (FPM), Information Applications (IA), Operational Performance Management (OPM), Profitability, Sales Performance Management (SPM), Office of Finance, Business Intelligence

 What’s a fast, free and reasonably reliable way of gauging the effectiveness of a finance department’s management?
 It’s the number of days it takes it to close the books.
 Companies that take six days or fewer after the end of the period to close their monthly, quarterly or semiannual accounts demonstrate a basic level of effectiveness that those that take longer do not.
 In my judgment, finance executives should regard a slow close as a negative key performance indicator pointing to less-than-effective management on their part.
 I draw this conclusion from our recent benchmark research, which followed up similar research we completed in 2007.